 Systematic reviews are considered the highest levels of evidence, but only if they are done rigorously.
+The Institute of Medicine (IOM) in the United States has 21 standards for developing high-quality systematic reviews: Finding What Works in Health Care: Standards for Systematic Reviews.

 1. Determine your reason for doing a systematic review and why it is needed.